 Our house has rounded or bull nosed corners, how would you install mouldings for us?

-I would like to use a electric miter saw.
+I would like to use an electric miter saw.
 How do I cut cornice mouldings with it?

-At what miter and bevel angel shall I cut the crown mouldings?
+At what miter and bevel angle shall I cut the crown mouldings?

-Depending on the angel that your particular cornice sits on the wall, either 45 or 52 degrees, use this for 52 degrees and this for 45 degrees
+Depending on the angle that your particular cornice sits on the wall, either 45 or 52 degrees.
+Use this for 52 degrees and this for 45 degrees

 What kind of surfaces can cornice mouldings be installed on?